nikan-af/CPS530-ecommerce-angular/README.md

 To get MYSQL working you need to download MySQL Workbench and then connect to the database instance I created.

 Credentials:
-Hostname: cps530.c6dypbfrueaa.us-east-2.rds.amazonaws.com
+Hostname: cps530.mysql.database.azure.com
-username: root
+username: cps530_admin@cps530
 port: 3306
-password: password
+password: Passwd@1

 ## Development server